juliadejaneiro/Python-Matrix-Calculator/README.md

 The result is displayed.
-The user may repeat the operation and enter values for new matrices, or return to the command menu.
+The user may repeat the operation and enter values or return to the command menu.

 <img width="229" height="184" alt="image" src="https://github.com/user-attachments/assets/f80b70cb-8e5a-426a-9df2-47166b760db0" />